AtomicTessellator/fhi-vibes/docs/Tutorial/0_singlepoint.md

 The calculation will create a working directory called `aims`, the traditional input files for FHI-aims (control.in and geometry.in) as well as the output file
 `aims.out` can be found in `aims/calculations/`.
-Additionally, vibes produces a trajectory file `aims/trajectory.son`, which contains all salient information for postprocessing and is particularly useful for the adavanced tasks tackled in the next tutorials.
+Additionally, vibes produces a trajectory file `aims/trajectory.son`, which contains all salient information for postprocessing and is particularly useful for the advanced tasks tackled in the next tutorials.
 The data from this file can be extracted and stored in an `xarray.Dataset` in `trajectory.nc`, see [the documentation on output files](../Documentation/output_files.md).
 For this purpose, run

 ```